 Easily Peel and Cut a Butternut Squash

-Recently butternut squash has been all the rage in our house.
+Recently butternut squash has been all the rage in my house.

-Butternut squash is essentially a lower calorie and lower-carb option to use instead of sweet potatoes.
+Butternut squash are essentially a lower-calorie and lower-carb option to use instead of sweet potatoes.

 And just like their orange-colored cousin, they have a subtle sweetness that tastes great in savory dishes.

 But boy can they be hard to peel and cut!

 The peel is stuck to the flesh…

 And there’s no way you can scoop out all of those seeds!